SELinuxProject/selinux-notebook/src/reference_policy.md

 WERROR = n
 ```

 - Run *make install-src* to install source at policy build location.
--   Change to the */etc/selinux/<SELINUXTYPE\>/src/policy* directory where
+- Change to the */etc/selinux/\<SELINUXTYPE\>/src/policy* directory where
   an unconfigured basic policy has been installed.
 - Run *make conf* to build an initial *policy/booleans.conf* and
   *policy/modules.conf* files.
 For this simple configuration these
   files will not be edited.
   - This process will also build the *policy/modules/kernel/corenetwork.te*
-       / *corenetwork.if* files if not already present.
+    and *corenetwork.if* files if not already present.
 These would be based on
     the contents of *corenetwork.te.in* and *corenetwork.if.in*
     configuration files (for this simple configuration these files will not
     be edited).
 - Run *make load* to build the policy, add the modules to the store
   and install the binary kernel policy plus its supporting
   configuration files.
 - As the Reference Policy has NOT been tailored specifically for Fedora,
   it MUST be run in permissive mode.
 - The policy should now be built and can be checked using tools such
   as ***apol**(8)* or loaded by editing the */etc/selinux/config*
   file, running '*touch /.autorelabel*' and rebooting the system.

 ### Building the Fedora Policy